develax/RazorExpress/docs/overview.md

 So, when the data is stored separately you need some mechanism that can correctly place it in HTML markup.
 To do this the HTML file must contain special fields or placeholders that have to be replaced with the appropriate data chunks.
 This file is usually called a *"view template"*, *"template"*, or just a *"view"*.
 And the mechanism which looks for the placeholders and fill them out with data chunks is usually called  *"View Template Engine"*.
 Different engines [have their differences](https://github.com/DevelAx/RazorExpress/blob/master/README.md#a-brief-comparison-of-syntax-of-nodejs-template-engines) but the basic idea is the same.

-The Razor-Express engine is one of [many](https://github.com/expressjs/express/wiki#template-engines) working with Express.
+Razor-Express engine is one of [many](https://github.com/expressjs/express/wiki#template-engines) working with Express.
 Razor-Express uses [Razor-like syntax](https://github.com/DevelAx/RazorExpress/blob/master/docs/syntax.md) based on the [ASP.NET MVC Razor concept](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) which allows you to template views by mixing HTML markup with real server-side JavaScript code.

 ## Views rendering and Layout system in Razor-Express
 When you have a *NodeJS Express web app* set up (an example is [here](https://github.com/DevelAx/RazorExpress/blob/master/README.md#express-web-server-example)) and run the Express framework starts to use the Razor-Express Engine as a service to read the *view templates* and process them into HTML.
 This happens as follows: